eZ-nergy/wsapi-doc/1-endpoints.md

 If this header is missing or ill-formed, or if the token is expired, the api will return a 401 instead of the expected response.

-Note: the token can expire.
+> Note: the token can expire.
 If so, it will stop working and respond with 401.
 In that case, you should request a new one.
+While connected to the websocket, you will receive a message when the token is nearing expiration, about 5 minutes before it expires.
+See [Message Type Token refresh](3-message.md#token_refresh)